-RE: Workflow for Enforcement -vs- Detailed Project Planning - Added by Bruno Samora over 9 years ago
+RE: Workflow for Enforcement -vs- Detailed Project Planning - Added by Bruno Samora about 11 years ago

 I face exactly the same problem and I don't the best way to avoid it.
 We've decided not using the Gannt or Calendar views for while and break the issue is something we don't want to do.

 Maybe some sort of milestone inside the version would help, but I'm not sure about this.